 An extended day and extended year service is available for children in the nursery school as well as "top up" provision for children in a 15 hour universal place who wish to attend for longer but who are not eligible for the 30 hour entitlement.
-Breakfast club is available for 8.30am and After-School is available until 4.30pm.
+Breakfast club is available from 8.30am and After-School is available until 4.30pm.
 The holiday provision service is available during school half terms, the Easter break and the first three weeks of the summer holidays.
+This is a chargeable provision available to all children and families.